-• Case 1-Retrieve Specific Information for Display: The first case describes use cases when the display actor and the person associated are requesting some information related to a patient.
+Case 1-Retrieve Specific Information for Display: The first case describes use cases when the display actor and the person associated are requesting some information related to a patient.
 A somewhat specific request for information is issued (e.g. Retrieve a summary of laboratory reports) for a specific Patient ID to an Information Source Actor.
 The patient ID is assumed to be unambiguous as fully qualified with the assigning authority.
 A number of additional filtering keys may be used (last N reports, date range, etc.) depending on the specific type of request issued.
 The Information Source Actor responds with presentation-ready information that it considers relevant to the request.
-This Integration Profile leaves entire flexibility to the Information Source Actor shall respond with an error message when it does not support the specific type of request or does not hold any records for the requested patient ID.
+This Integration Profile leaves entire flexibility to the Information Source Actor to organize the content and presentation of the information returned.
+The Display Actor simply displays the information to the person that triggered the request.
+The Information Source Actor shall respond with an error message when it does not support the specific type of request or does not hold any records for the requested patient ID.